 - DON’T OVERMIX THE DOUGH – A common mistake when mixing dough is to overmix it.
-When incorporating the wet and dry ingredients, stir until they are JUST combined and then stop immediately.
+When incorporating the wet ingredients and the flour mixture, stir until they are JUST combined and then stop immediately.
 Continuing to mix can result in a dry cookie!

 - REFRIGERATE DOUGH – Make sure you put the dough in the fridge before you scoop it out into the cookie sheet.
 That helps these cookies not bake too flat.

 - HOW DO YOU KNOW WHEN YOUR COOKIES ARE DONE? – The edges of the cookies should have a golden brown color.
 It’s ok if the center still looks a little jiggy.
 They will cook more as then cool on the cookie sheet.